bigin/Scriptor/README.md

 ### Install Requirements
 - A Unix or Windows-based web server running Apache.
-- Min.
-PHP 8.0 or newer preferable.
+- Minimum PHP version of 8.1.
 - Write permission has to be granted into the complete `data/` directory except `data/config` folder.
 - Apache must have mod_rewrite enabled.
 - Apache must support .htaccess file.